‘the suburbs are self-medicating, the suburbs are hallucinating, England is hallucinating’

 Laura Grace Ford (formerly Oldfield Ford, b.1973 Halifax, West Yorkshire) is a London based artist and writer.
 Her work is concerned with issues surrounding contested space, landscape, architecture and memory, reworking the drive or drift as a subjective process of mapping territory along the lines of social antagonism.
 Awarded the Stanley Picker Fellowship in 2013, she has spent the last year walking through the outer-edges of South West London.
 Recent exhibitions include Ruin Lust Tate Britain (2014), Recording Britain V&A (2012) and Anarchy Unmasked British Library (2014).
 She is the author of Savage Messiah (Verso, 2011).

-To accompany her exhibition Laura Grace Ford has produced the very first of our Stanley Picker Gallery Editions specially created to directly support our programme of activities and the artists and designers we work with.
-This colour lithograph on Saunders Waterford paper entitled Abiding by Rituals (signed-edition of 50 copies) is available exclusively for sale from the venue from 16 October 2014, priced £145 + VAT.
+To accompany her exhibition Laura Grace Ford has produced the very first of our Stanley Picker Gallery Editions, specially created to directly support our programme of activities and the artists and designers we work with.
+This colour lithograph, on Saunders Waterford paper, entitled Abiding by Rituals (signed-edition of 50 copies) is available exclusively for sale from the Gallery priced £145 (+ VAT).
 See full image above and contact the Gallery to receive further details.

 Launch Event: Wed 8 Oct 6-8.30pm / All Welcome